hakoerber/git-repo-manager/docs/src/worktrees.md

 I understand that the UX is not the most intuitive.
 If you can think of an improvement, please let me know (e.g. via an GitHub issue)!

+As with `pull`, `rebase` will also refuse to run when there are changes in your worktree.
+And you can also use the `--stash` option to stash/unstash changes automatically.

 ### Manual access